-The Play was unprecedented in scale and ambition, not only in artistic vision but also in demanding the time, energy and commitment of a huge team of professionals and amateurs to bring this vision to life.
+The Birmingham Passion Play 2019 by Saltmine Trust was unprecedented in scale and ambition, not only in artistic vision but also in demanding the time, energy and commitment of a huge team of professionals and amateurs to bring this vision to life.
 Ultimately it provided a powerful glimpse of the reality of God on the streets of Birmingham, empowering the community to transform their city with immediacy and, hopefully, long lasting impact.

 Rehearsing two separate casts with different directors was also interesting in terms of narrative cohesion.
 As we only had occasional weekends and one evening a week, it was necessary to begin community cast rehearsals two months before the professionals were even fully cast.
 BPP absolutely depended on the driving framework of the community cast; and it was essential that all members felt valued and invested in.
 Overall, the BPP was truly by the city, for the city.
 Not just the city of Birmingham, but also for everyone involved, around (160+) who dedicated their time and talents to the project.
 From the people in the café lining New Street who came out to watch, to the builders who turned off their machines during the Victoria Square scenes, the project served as a celebration of the power of collaboration.